cdaringe/sode-e-pop/README.md

 ![](./graphics/icons/technology.png)

-Adds delicious pop/soda to factorio :gear:!
+Adds delicious soda pop to factorio :gear:, giving a temporary speed boost.

+Excellent quality of life addition for early and mid game, especially in sparse maps.

+## How it works

-- Research some delicious root beer
+- Research `sode-e-pop` recipe, so you can craft some delicious root beer
-- Craft the pop recipe using wood (it's kind of rooty), water, and empty barrels
+- Build consumable cans of pop using wood, water, and empty barrels
-- Drink pop to get jacked up, for a minor health boost and a temporary increase in speed
+- Drink up to get jacked up, for a minor health boost and a temporary increase in speed